Bullesta/Project-Moon-TTRPG/README.md

 ## Acknowledgements

-Built by the PMTTRPG West Marches (EN) community in collaboration with [Glasshat Studios](https://glasshat.fr/), based on the [Community Rulebook](https://docs.google.com/document/d/1B5mX63nfjJt36l7GlWmtnO2Gsvv9lCuKm30M-S0fzmw/edit?tab=t.0).
+Built by the PMTRPG EN community in collaboration with [Glasshat Studios](https://glasshat.fr/), based on the [Community Rulebook](https://docs.google.com/document/d/1B5mX63nfjJt36l7GlWmtnO2Gsvv9lCuKm30M-S0fzmw/edit?tab=t.0).
-This system is a fan project and is not affiliated with or endorsed by Project Moon Co., Ltd., and is not owned by Glasshat Studios.
+This system is a fan project and is not affiliated with or endorsed by Project Moon Co., Ltd., West Marches, and is not owned by Glasshat Studios.